 There aren't many cards that still provide authorized user bonuses.
 Most card issuers either don't offer a bonus at all or only offer authorized user bonuses during infrequent promotions.

-Credit CardAU Bonus Points & Conditions
+Credit CardAuthorized User Bonus Points & Conditions

 Amex add authorized user bonus

-Amex doesn’t offer an authorized user bonus as standard practice.
-Occasionally, the issuer will send targeted offers to cardholders, offering bonus points to add one or more authorized users.
-Keep in mind that certain American Express cards have a fee for adding authorized users.
-For example, The Platinum Card® from American Express charges $195 for each additional Platinum Card for Authorized Users (Rates & Fees).
+Keep in mind that some American Express cards charge a fee to add authorized users.
+For example, the American Express Platinum Card® charges $195 for each additional Platinum Card® for Authorized Users (Rates & Fees).
 American Express® Gold Card holders, on the other hand, can add up to five authorized users without a fee (Rates & Fees).
 That's reason enough to keep your eye out for one of these targeted bonus offers.

 Benefits of Adding an Authorized User